thompson42/terraform-dynamic-inventory/README.md

 This dynamic inventory is intended to be used by the [TerraDSE project](https://github.com/thompson42/terradse)

-This small module will generate a dynamic inventory (hosts file) for TerraDSE by differencing two tfstate files.
+This small module will generate a dynamic inventory (hosts) for TerraDSE from tfstate files.

-The difference is controlled by two tags on each instance:
+The inventory is controlled by two tags on each instance:

 ````
 tags.DSEDataCenterName and tags.DSENodeType